Topological entropy of stationary three-dimensional turbulence: Model and Simulation

 \section{Model and Simulation}

-We model the 3D fluid flow using the incompressible Navier-Stokes equations.
-In dimensionless form and within a rotational formulation, this reads \cite{mortensen2016high},
+We model the 3D flow using the incompressible Navier-Stokes equations.
+By expressing convection in terms of fluid vorticity, these equations can be written in the dimensionless form as \cite{mortensen2016high}:

 where $\bm u$ is the velocity, $\bm{\omega}$ is local vorticity, $P$ is a modified pressure, $\bm{F}$ is a random forcing scheme, and Re is the Reynolds number.
-To avoid the evaluation of higher-order derivatives, the time marching of Eq. \ref{eq:NS_phy} was conducted in spectral space.
-Hence, by performing a Discrete Fourier Transform (DFT) of Eq. \ref{eq:NS_phy} and enforcing the incompressibility condition to eliminate pressure $P$, the model equation in spectral space reduces to
+To avoid the evaluation of higher-order derivatives, we perform the time evolution of Eq. \ref{eq:NS_phy} in the spectral space.
+This is done by performing a discrete fourier transform (DFT) of Eq. \ref{eq:NS_phy} and enforcing incompressibility to eliminate the pressure $P$.
+The model equation in spectral space then reduces to:

-Here $\widehat{(\cdots)}$ marks a quantity in $\bm k$-space with $\bm k \equiv (k_x, k_y, k_z)$ being the 3D wave vector.
-The non-linear convective term $\widehat{(\bm{u} \times \bm{\omega})}$ requires implementation of a pseudo-spectral approach where the velocity $\bm u$ and the local vorticity $\bm{\omega}$ are first transferred to the physical space to perform the cross product and then back to the spectral space for the time integration.
-Additionally, this term was de-aliased using the $2/3$ de-aliasing method \cite{patterson1971spectral} where the wave numbers above $2/3^{\text{rd}}$ are cut-off.
-A divergence-free and isotropic random forcing term $\hat{\bm{F}}_k$ was used to balance the energy dissipation due to the viscosity of the fluid at Kolmogorov length scales to achieve a steady state \cite{alvelius1999random}.
-In practice, the random forcing is implemented over a narrow band of wave numbers centered at a relatively large length scale.
-In our work, we activated this forcing over $|\bm{k}|\in [3,7]$.
+Here $\widetilde{(\cdots)}$ marks a quantity in $\bm k$-space with $\bm k \equiv (k_x, k_y, k_z)$ being the 3D wave vector.
+The non-linear convective term $\widetilde{(\bm{u} \times \bm{\omega})}$ requires implementation of a pseudo-spectral approach where the velocity $\bm u$ and the local vorticity $\bm{\omega}$ are first transferred to the physical space to perform the cross product and then back to the spectral space for the time integration.
+Aliasing errors were removed by implementing the standard $2/3$ rule \cite{patterson1971spectral}.
+In order to reach a steady state, a divergence-free and isotropic random forcing term $\tilde{\bm{F}}_k$ is used to balance the energy dissipation due to fluid viscosity \cite{alvelius1999random}.
+In practice, this forcing is restricted to a narrow band of wave numbers with $|\bm{k}|\in [3,7]$.
+As the velocities at smaller scales evolve unforced, the corresponding Lagrangian acceleration, particularly at the Kolmogorov dissipative scale, are smoothed out.
+This scale separation which gets progressively better at large Reynolds number lends a marginal role to the nature of forcing in the Lagrangian evolution \cite{eswaran1988, chen2015lagrangian, yeung1989lagrangian}.
+A parallel code was written in C programming language using message passing interface and the DFTs were performed using the FFTW Library \cite{mortensen2016high}.
+We employed a $2^{\text{nd}}$ order Crank-Nicolson scheme to integrate Eq. \ref{eq:NS_Fs} with a time step $\Delta t = 0.005$.
+This way, we were able to maintain the Courant-Friedrichs-Lewy criterion for numerical stability over the entire range of Reynolds numbers reported in our work.
+The numerical simulations were performed on a triply periodic cubic grid having $512^3$ grid points with a side length of $2\pi$.
+The details of our Lagrangian measurement are described next.